cormite/full_circle_magazine_download/README.md

 full_circle_magazine_download
 =============================

-Download all issues and special editions to time in Full Circle Magazine
+Download issues from 1 to 142 and special editions from Full Circle Magazine